Types of Financial Aid and Assistance

 The Appeal Decision

 Once the student’s appeal is submitted to the office it is then reviewed by the SAP committee.
 An appeal decision can take up to 10 business days.
-Students are able to see the updated decision on their MyTSU portal and they also receive an SAP decision letter in the mail.
+Students are able to see the updated decision on their MyTSU portal and they also receive an SAP decision letter in their StudentForms account.
 If the appeal is approved students are eligible for Title IV funds again.
 If the appeal is denied students must set up a payment plan through student accounting while finding alternative ways to cover their account balance.

 Payment for Course Registrations